Resisting Arrest

 - Court costs

-- Mandatory programs or counseling
+- Court-ordered programs

 - Permanent criminal record